enz/pentobi/pentobi_gtp/Pentobi-GTP.md

 Generate and play a move for a given color in the current position.
 If the color has no more moves, the response is `pass`.
-If resignation is not disabled, the response is `resign` if the players is very likely to lose.
+If resignation is not disabled, the response is `resign` if the player is very likely to lose.
 Otherwise the response is the move.

 `known_command` _command_